 Dan now works as a kindergarten teacher, after two years of working with children while we travelled.
 I’m now a web designer and travel blogger.

 I feel so fortunate for the options we’ve had since we started travelling and the doors that have been opened to us.
 It’s been an incredible experience so far and I can’t wait to see what the future has in store for us!

 Expat Living Information

 If you dig interviews like this one with Kate Jordan in Frankfurt, Germany, take a look through Expat Living section.
-For more on life in Berlin, consider this article about why you should not rent an Airbnb in Berlin or how to make friends in Berlin.
+For more on life in Berlin, consider this article about why you should not rent an Airbnb in Berlin or the best Berlin meetup groups for meeting new people.